maltevogl/citationnet/paper/paper.md

 # Related work

 The package is based on the [3D Force Graph](https://github.com/vasturiano/3d-force-graph) package by Vasco Asturiano (3D Graph) and [D3.js](https://github.com/d3/d3) by Mike Bostock and Contributors (Pie chart).
+An earlier version of the package is published at Zenodo[@vogl_2022].
+For an introduction to the background of the ModelSEN project, referece to [@sen_2024].

 # Documentation